 Dublin, Ireland.
 Unique moments in time are the subject of historians.
 Judging the significance of such events helps to qualify historians as historians.
 In an 1874 lecture for the Belfast Meeting of the British Association, “On the Physical Units of Nature,” Stoney shared his insights about natural units.
-In 1881, George Johnstone Stoney began writing about a rather unique methodology for measuring that became a new concept, natural units.
+In 1881, George Johnstone Stoney’s lecture was finally published.
+His rather unique methodology for measuring became a new concept, natural units.
 These are units of measurement that are independent of measuring devices or instruments or tools.
 Here fundamental physical constants are the base units.
 It should be observed that such physical constants are always relational.
 Their very definition recognizes the dynamic relation between two things.
 There was really no one day and moment in time when Stoney recorded his process of uncovering and discovering the relations between these fundamental physical constants.
 Yet, he started publishing his thoughts and formulas in 1881.

 George Johnstone Stoney had been a professor at Queen’s University in Belfast yet during this period he was also serving as the representative authority for the university in Dublin.

 References & Resources:

 Journal: Quarterly Journal of the Royal Astronomical Society, Vol. 24, P. 24, 1983

 “Contemporary physics has settled on the Planck scale as the most suitable scale for a unified theory.
 The Planck scale was, however, anticipated by George Stoney.
 Like Planck after him, Stoney realized that large-scale effects such as gravity and small-scale effects such as electromagnetism naturally imply an intermediate scale where physical differences might be rationalised.
 This intermediate scale comprises units (Stoney scale units) of mass, length, time etc., yet mass is the cornerstone.

 “The Stoney mass mS (expressed in contemporary terms)